Chemists forge green path to alkylated amines

 The researchers demonstrated their method by synthesizing a surfactant from glycine and 1-dodecanol using an iron catalyst.
 Feringa says they believe the technique has broad potential beyond surfactants.
 The chemists have filed for a patent on the method and are looking for partners to explore adapting it for industrial uses.

-Anastas thinks the approach could revolutionize industrial synthesis by providing useful starting materials at very low costs both economically and environmentally.
-“This shows, once again, that green chemistry is just simply better chemistry,” he says.
+“This shows, once again, that green chemistry is just simply better chemistry,” Anastas says.

 Join the conversation